select2/select2/CONTRIBUTING.md

 be able to be merged.
 If you're breaking existing tests, make sure that you aren't causing any breaking changes.
 5. Only include source changes.
-While it's not required, only including changes from the `src` directory will prevent merge conflicts from occuring.
+While it's not required, only including changes from the `src` directory will prevent merge conflicts from occurring.
 Making this happen can be as a simple as not committing changes from the `dist` directory.